B1nus/minitron/README.md

 If you're using the rtl8188eu wifi adapter you should follow [these instruction](#rtl8188eu) to get wifi working.

 ## Installing Klipper
 To install third party firmware you need to put your printer into DFU mode.
 Do this by following [the official instructions](https://help.prusa3d.com/article/flashing-custom-firmware-mini_14).
 Basically you need to cut the appendix and then short circuit two pins at the same time as switching on the printer.
-The screen should be completely white if done correctly.
 Connect the printer to your Raspberry Pi and proceed with these commands:

 First run `$ cd ~/klipper`
 Then `$ make menuconfig` and choose: